General eligibility criteria for all nominations

 The contribution may include program delivery, advocacy, or health literacy initiatives, but not research-only projects.

-Nominees can be individuals, community organisations, or not-for-profit organisations who work with people from culturally diverse communities.
+Nominees can be individuals, community, or not-for-profit organisations that support culturally diverse communities.

 The initiative must be based in New South Wales and serve multicultural communities in NSW.

-Find out more on the Multicultural Health Medal nomination form.
+To view the assessment criteria and for more information, download the Multicultural Health Medal nomination form.

 -

-This award recognises the outstanding achievements of a not for profit who has promoted diversity and inclusion in their programming.
+This award recognises the outstanding achievements of a not for profit who has considered diversity and inclusion in their work.

 Nominee must be a not for profit.

-Find out more on the Multicultural Not for Profit Medal nomination form.
+To view the assessment criteria and for more information, download the Multicultural Not for Profit Medal nomination form.

 -